KxSystems/docs/docs/kb/inetd.md

 ---
 title: inetd, xinetd – Knowledge Base – kdb+ and q documentation
 description: On *nix-like operating systems, a q server can work under inetd to provide a private server for each connection established on a designated port.
-keywords: cygwin, inetd, kdb+, linux, microsoft, q, sfu, xinetd, unix, windows
+keywords: inetd, kdb+, linux, q, sfu, xinetd, unix
 ---
 # inetd, xinetd

 On *nix-like operating systems, `inetd` (or its successor `xinetd`) maintains a list of passive sockets for various services configured to run on that particular machine.